 The average motorcycle mechanic salary depends on many factors, such as location, skill level and industry.
 According to the Bureau of Labor Statistics (BLS), the median annual salary for motorcycle mechanics in the United States was $46,270 in May 2023.30 This means half of motorcycle technicians earned more and half earned less.
 Keep in mind that salary depends on several factors, including experience, employer, demand and cost of living in the area.

 A career as a motorcycle mechanic is truly for enthusiasts.
-As technology continues to advance, a new generation of technicians will be needed to fill these openings.
+As technology continues to advance, a new generation of technicians will be needed to fill these motorcycle technician employment openings.

 How To Become a Motorcycle Mechanic

-As with most careers, you will most likely need to advance your education in order to become a motorcycle mechanic.
+As with most careers, you will most likely need to advance your education to become a motorcycle mechanic.

-While some technicians learn through an apprenticeship or on-the-job training, attending a motorcycle mechanic school such as Motorcycle Mechanics Institute (MMI) can jump-start your training and prepare you for a career in the field in less than a year.7
+While some technicians learn through an apprenticeship or on-the-job training, attending a motorcycle mechanic training program such as our Motorcycle Technician Training program can help jump-start your training and prepare you for a career in the field in less than a year.7

-MMI’s 48-week Motorcycle Technician Specialist training program teaches students the fundamentals from the ground up.
-Students are taught the foundations of motorcycles, ATVs, side-by-sides and personal watercraft.
+UTI’s 48-week Motorcycle Technician Training program teaches students the fundamentals from the ground up.
+Students are taught the foundations of servicing motorcycles, ATVs, side-by-sides and personal watercraft.

 Students are taught to diagnose and troubleshoot engine issues and test performance and drivability, receiving specialized training on leading brands in the industry.

-In the Motorcycle Technician Prerequisite (MTP) program, students train through classroom preparation and hands-on application.18 This prerequisite covers the key components of motorcycle technology and serves as a foundation for professional development.
+In the Motorcycle Technician Prerequisite (MTP) portion of the program, students train through a combination of classroom preparation and hands-on application.
+These prerequisite courses cover the key components of motorcycle technology and serve as a foundation for professional development.

 The program is available at our Phoenix, Arizona, and Orlando, Florida, campuses.
-Both campuses are equipped with industry tools and technology, so you’ll be training with the same equipment used by technicians today!
+Both campuses are equipped with state-of-the-industry tools and technology, so you’ll be training with the same equipment used by technicians today!

-Along the way, you’ll be taught by instructors who are passionate and experienced, and want to invest in you as you complete your education.
+Along the way, you’ll be taught by passionate and experienced instructors who want to invest in you as you complete your education.

-Overall, the motorcycle industry is full of exciting opportunities for technicians.
-Whether you’re gearing up to graduate high school or are looking to make a career change, MMI can provide you with the training to help you achieve your goals of becoming a motorcycle technician.
+Overall, the industry is full of exciting opportunities for technicians searching for motorcycle mechanic jobs.
+Whether you’re gearing up to graduate high school or are looking to make a career change, UTI can provide you with training to help you prepare to achieve your goal of becoming a motorcycle technician.